← All posts

 The course content is strong.
 If you're preparing for a PM interview at a top tech company, Exponent's frameworks and example answers are some of the best available.
 The peer mock interview matching is unique in this space.
 Coaching is available as a separate add-on with senior interviewers from FAANG.

 Exponent is less of an AI tool than a structured learning platform with AI components.
-The Monthly plan is $79 a month per tryexponent.com/upgrade.
+The Monthly plan is $79 a month per tryexponent.com/upgrade, and the annual plan works out to $12 a month, which is the largest monthly-to-annual gap on this list.
 A free tier covers sample lessons and 5 peer mocks a month.
 For tech and PM candidates who want courses alongside practice, it's a strong choice.
 For general interview prep across roles, it's too narrow.

 Price: $79 a month Monthly; free tier with sample lessons + 5 peer mocks a month Best for: Tech and PM candidates who want structured courses with peer practice